WamboDNS/SecureSage/README.md

 You have to enter the path to the Python file you want to analyze in the `CODE_PATH` variable at the start of the notebook.
 The report will be stored unter `reports`.

 Have fun with the agent!

+---
+Thanks to [Will Brown](https://x.com/willccbb) for the inspiration and some parts of the code structure.